 In pics: WTT Champions Chongqing 2024

-Chen Meng of China hits a return to Prithika Pavade of France during the women's singles 1st round match at the WTT Champions Chongqing 2024 in southwest China's Chongqing, May 30, 2024.
+Qiu Dang hits a return during the men's singles semifinal between Wang Chuqin of China and Qiu Dang of Germany at the WTT Champions Chongqing 2024 in southwest China's Chongqing, June 2, 2024.
 (Xinhua/Huang Wei)

+Qiu Dang hits a return during the men's singles semifinal between Wang Chuqin of China and Qiu Dang of Germany at the WTT Champions Chongqing 2024 in southwest China's Chongqing, June 2, 2024.
+(Xinhua/Zhang Ziyu)

+Wang Chuqin hits a return during the men's singles semifinal between Wang Chuqin of China and Qiu Dang of Germany at the WTT Champions Chongqing 2024 in southwest China's Chongqing, June 2, 2024.
+(Xinhua/Zhang Ziyu)

-Chen Meng (L) of China reacts while competing against Prithika Pavade of France during the women's singles 1st round match at the WTT Champions Chongqing 2024 in southwest China's Chongqing, May 30, 2024.
+Qiu Dang hits a return during the men's singles semifinal between Wang Chuqin of China and Qiu Dang of Germany at the WTT Champions Chongqing 2024 in southwest China's Chongqing, June 2, 2024.
 (Xinhua/Huang Wei)

-Chen Meng of China celebrates scoring while competing against Prithika Pavade of France during the women's singles 1st round match at the WTT Champions Chongqing 2024 in southwest China's Chongqing, May 30, 2024.
+Wang Chuqin hits a return during the men's singles semifinal between Wang Chuqin of China and Qiu Dang of Germany at the WTT Champions Chongqing 2024 in southwest China's Chongqing, June 2, 2024.
 (Xinhua/Huang Wei)

-Chen Meng (L) of China serves to Prithika Pavade of France during the women's singles 1st round match at the WTT Champions Chongqing 2024 in southwest China's Chongqing, May 30, 2024.
-(Xinhua/Zhang Ziyu)
+Wang Chuqin serves during the men's singles semifinal between Wang Chuqin of China and Qiu Dang of Germany at the WTT Champions Chongqing 2024 in southwest China's Chongqing, June 2, 2024.

-Chen Meng of China hits a return to Prithika Pavade of France during the women's singles 1st round match at the WTT Champions Chongqing 2024 in southwest China's Chongqing, May 30, 2024.
 (Xinhua/Huang Wei)

 Photos